AMSC22-23/LatticeBoltzmannMethod-Fonnesu-Grassi-Guffanti/README.md

 the [examples](/examples/) directory.
 C++ files containing the example code have the same name of the example you find right here.
 ### [1_LidDrivenCavity](/examples/1_LidDrivenCavity.cpp) and [1_LidDrivenCavity129](/examples/1_LidDrivenCavity129.cpp)
 The Lid Driven Cavity example is the basic computational fluid dynamics benchmark.
-We impose a horinzontal flow modeling a moving wall on the top boundary of the domain.
+We impose a horizontal flow modeling a moving wall on the top boundary of the domain.
 The two files represent simulations with two different sizes.
 This first example is used to show how easy it is to generate a computational domain with the built-in lattice generation system.
 ![LidDrivenGif](/examples/videos/example_1.gif)